-Why would you compose opposed to using a pre-existing track?
-Well it usually comes down to a couple of reasons: either no track can be found that fits the budget or creative need, or the media creator wants something unique to their project.
+Why would you compose as opposed to using a pre-existing track?
+Well, it usually comes down to a couple of reasons: either no track can be found that fits the budget or creative need, or the media creator wants something unique to their project.
 When sourcing a score rather than a soundtrack you might be more likely to use a composer instead of a pre-existing track.

 Either way, it’s vital to make sure that the right composer is chosen, so building up a roster of composers is important, including understanding their strengths, experience etc. There’s a big difference between a highly tonal, sweeping-scores, orchestral composer and one that specialised in electronically altered atonal compositions.

 The main difference between working for broadcasters and working on independent projects is the general size and scale.
 The budget will tend to be bigger for a project with a broadcaster.
-This may impact what you get paid and what music you’re able to use.
-However, working on an independent project can be very rewarding as you’re working alongside very passionate people who are really enthusiastic about their own project.
+This may impact what you get paid for and what music you’re able to use.
+However, working on an independent project can be very rewarding as you’re working alongside very passionate people who are really enthusiastic about their own projects.
 There are positives and negatives to both so it really is a matter of personal preference.
 It’s best to give both a go and see which environment you prefer working in.

 When working for advertising agencies, you’ll have to consider the client as much as you would a producer.
-What’s the message with this advert?
+What’s the message of this advert?
 Do they want something big and catchy saying ‘buy our product, it’s cool and modern’ or do they want something more emotive?
 The advertising agency has hired you because you’re the expert on music, if their product is really cutting edge, give them a track from an upcoming artist or genre.

 The video game industry has continued to grow over the past few years; in 2017, 64% of the general population of the US were gamers.
 This opens up a huge opportunity for musicians looking to gain exposure and for freelance music supervisors looking for work.

 These elements are all going to tie in together.
 Like with many careers in the music industry and in the arts, you’ve got to start small and work your way up.
-Start by offering your services to low budget films and take any and all jobs you can get, even if they’re poles apart as it will broaden your portfolio.
+Start by offering your services to low-budget films and take any and all jobs you can get, even if they’re poles apart as it will broaden your portfolio.
 A connection made early on in your career with an unknown director could defy all expectations and project you both into the limelight.

 Film budgets have rocketed in recent years, for big motion pictures the music usually only makes up 2% of the total budget.
-Of course, if you successfully make you way up the ranks in a director’s phonebook and the budget for their latest film is $100 million, the music budget may then be around $2 million, which includes your salary.
+Of course, if you successfully make your way up the ranks in a director’s phonebook and the budget for their latest film is $100 million, the music budget may then be around $2 million, which includes your salary.
 These will of course be offered to the top music supervisors, you will have to work to get to this level.

 The television industry is once again on the rise after the success of SVoD services like Netflix and consumer demand for drama.
 The TV industry is mainly run by big production companies, while independents make films they don’t usually make TV shows.
 The nature of TV and long-running series may suggest more stable employment and with decent budgets, more pay.

 This stands for ‘Errors and Omissions Insurance’ and is a form of professional liability insurance.
-It protects professionals from claims made against them by clients for negligence and saves them facing lawsuit costs.
-These potential threats to your business won’t be covered in by general liability insurance and so it’s a good idea to take out E&O insurance as well.
+It protects professionals from claims made against them by clients for negligence and saves them from facing lawsuit costs.
+These potential threats to your business won’t be covered by general liability insurance and so it’s a good idea to take out E&O insurance as well.
 If you’re working in a service-providing role, such as this could be the most important thing you can do to protect your company.

 A key trait to have as a music supervisor is to be organised.
 You will be in charge of a lot of paperwork and music scores which are likely to go missing.
-Under the pressure, it is so easy to misplace important paperwork so make sure you are able to stay organised and keep everything where it is meant to be so it can be easily found if you suddenly need it.
+Under pressure, it is so easy to misplace important paperwork so make sure you are able to stay organised and keep everything where it is meant to be so it can be easily found if you suddenly need it.

 It is also a good idea to practise your social skills.
 Just like any other job, networking is going to be a big part of furthering your career.
 It is really important that you are able to talk comfortably and build relationships with rights holders, artist managers and the clearance people at major labels.
 Make sure you do some research into their job roles so that you can engage with them and you will come across as being far more interested and clued up.

 Some recommend seeking a music supervisor internship or starting as an assistant.
-The next step would be to rise to coordinator and then to the role of supervisor.
+The next step would be to rise to the coordinator and then to the role of supervisor.
 If you’d rather work for yourself, set up your own company.
 As we said before, many fall into it as your career progresses, in this kind of role you have freedom.

-If you’re a music supervisor looking for tracks for a current project, or a music hoping to submit music for upcoming projects, check out our Global Creative Marketplace to view potential projects and make connections.
+If you’re a music supervisor looking for tracks for a current project, or a musician hoping to submit music for upcoming projects, check out our Global Creative Marketplace to view potential projects and make connections.